agvolkov5/schedule-notifier-bot/README.md

 # Schedule Notifier Bot
 ## About

 Helpful solution notificating students about classes schedule.
 This telegram bot wakes up via CRON and sends message about a today's and tomorrow's schedule.
 You can manage a timetable in `schedule.json` file.
-Also, you can point a days off in this file.
+Also, you can point days off in this file.
 An example of `schedule.json`:
 ```json
 {
 	"timetable": [